twowaits/SDE-Interview-Questions/Google/README.md

 - which data structure is used to implement DFS and which one is used for BFS?
 - what is the lookup time for a HashSet?
 - Heap is implemented using which data srtucture?
-- which sorting algorithm is best in terms of time complexity.
+- which sorting algorithm is best in terms of time complexity?
 ____